Criotech/Postchat/README.md

 # postchat README

-This is the README for your extension "postchat".
-After writing up a brief description, we recommend including the following sections.
+Postchat is a VS Code extension that brings an AI-powered API client directly into your editor.

 ## Features

-⏺ Postchat is a VS Code extension that brings an AI-powered API client directly into your editor.
-It lets you:
+⏺ It lets you:

 - Load Postman collections or OpenAPI/Swagger specs
 - Chat with an AI assistant about your API — ask questions, find endpoints, understand authentication, and get usage examples
 - Explore endpoints in a structured browser with search and filtering
 - Send requests from a dedicated request tab with a full editor for headers, body, and parameters — and view syntax-highlighted responses
 - Combine AI + execution — ask the AI about an endpoint and jump straight into running it, or analyze a response with AI from the same panel

 It bridges the gap between API documentation and live testing, all without leaving VS Code.

 ## Explorer